rlugojr/linkurious-enterprise-manual/en/manipulate/shortcuts.md

 ### The Full list

-The list of shortcuts is directly available in right bottom of the workspace.
+The list of shortcuts is directly available in the right bottom of the workspace.